 ETFs are an excellent tool to capitalize on seasonal trends.
 Let’s consider two well-known seasonal trends.
 The first one is called the sell in June and go away phenomenon.
-It refers to the fact that U.S. equities have historically underperformed over the six-month June-November period, compared with the rest of the six months.
+It refers to the fact that U.S. equities have historically underperformed over the six-month June-November period compared with the rest of the six months.

 4. Swing Trading

 As the name says, swing trades are trades that pursue to take benefit from big swings in stocks like currencies or commodities.
-Unlike day traders, they can take a few days to a few weeks to work out, which are seldom left open overnight.
+Unlike day traders, they can take a few days to a few weeks to work out, which is seldom left open overnight.

 5. Overbought and Oversold Trading

 This type of strategy could be a tricky one, and it requires technical analysis.
-You should be able to figure out the periods when ETFs are oversold so that you can buy them and the periods when they are overbought to sell.
+You should be able to figure out the periods when ETFs are oversold so that you can buy them and when they are overbought to sell.